Columbus Dog Bite Lawyer Helping Ohio Victims

 Punitive damages are capped twice the value of compensatory damages.

 Call an Experienced Columbus Dog Bite Lawyer Today

 If someone else’s dog has injured you, you may be entitled to compensation for your medical bills, lost income, and pain and suffering.
-To schedule a free consultation with a Columbus dog bite lawyer, call us today at 888-444-7440 or contact us online.
+To schedule a free consultation with our Columbus dog bite attorneys, call us today at 888-444-7440 or contact us online.